 SERVPRO Donates Employee Labor and Supplies to Keep Pembroke Pines Police Vehicles Sanitized Amidst COVID-19

-Due to COVID19, SERVPRO has offered up its services and resources to the Pembroke Pines Police Station free of charge.PEMBROKE PINES, FLORIDA, UNITED STATES, May 12, 2020 /EINPresswire.com/ -- Rather than downsizing or laying off her employees during the pandemic, SERVPRO’s CEO Morena Fenero has donated the company’s labor and resources to helping keep Pembroke Pines patrol vehicles safe and sanitized during the pandemic.
+The Pembroke Pines and West Miramar cleaning and restoration company SERVPRO has offered up its services to the Pembroke Pines Police Station free of charge.PEMBROKE PINES, FLORIDA, UNITED STATES, May 12, 2020 /EINPresswire.com/ -- Rather than downsizing or laying off her employees during the pandemic, SERVPRO’s CEO Morena Fenero has donated the company’s labor and resources to helping keep Pembroke Pines patrol vehicles safe and sanitized during the pandemic.

 This month, SERVPRO performed in-depth vehicle sanitization for the police cruisers of Pembroke Pines.
 The first round of servicing occurred from 7am to 5PM, Monday through Friday for a period of one week.
 The cleaning included UV thermal fogging with plant-based chemicals—a CDC approved, state-of-the-art treatment that is EPA approved to kill SARS and other viruses in the Coronavirus family.